 I suppose it’s nice and convenient to disconnect one’s advocacy for traditional liturgy and sacred music from an advocacy for traditional good manners.
 Great witness there, people.
 Just great.

 Todd and his family live in Ames, Iowa.
 He serves a Catholic parish of both Iowa State students and town residents.

 A Roman Catholic lay person, married (since 1996), with one adopted child (since 2001).
-I serve in worship and spiritual life in a midwestern university parish.
+I serve a parish in music ministry.

 about John Donaghy

 John is a lay missionary since 2007 with a parish in western Honduras.
 Before that he served in campus ministry and social justice ministry in Iowa.
 His ministry blog is http://hermanojuancito.blogspot.com